Slyx737/Alpha-Vantage/README.md

 ## Files

-- `openapi_specification.json`: This file contains the OpenAPI specification that describes the Alpha Vantage API's endpoints and responses.
+- `Plugin_Specification.json`: This file contains the OpenAPI specification that describes the Alpha Vantage API's endpoints and responses.

-- `plugin_manifest.json`: This file is the plugin manifest that describes how OpenAI's ChatGPT should interact with the Alpha Vantage Plugin.
+- `Plugin_Manifest_Alpha_Vantage_Http.json`: This file is the plugin manifest that describes how OpenAI's ChatGPT should interact with the Alpha Vantage Plugin.

+- `Plugin_Manifest_Alpha_Vantage_Http.json`: This is the main manifest file that includes the HTTP service authentication necessary for the plugin to interact with the Alpha Vantage API.
+It's the file that you will be sending to Alpha Vantage for collaboration.

+- `Unused Manifest Files`:  `Plugin_Manifest_NoAuth.json`: This is an alternative version of the manifest file, which does not include authentication.
+It is not currently in use for this project, but has been preserved for potential use in other projects where authentication may not be required.
+It is stored in the `Unused_Manifest_Files` directory to avoid confusion.

 ## Getting Started

-To use this plugin, you'll need to update the following placeholders in the `plugin_manifest.json` file:
+To use this plugin, you'll need to update the following placeholders in the `Plugin_Manifest_Alpha_Vantage_Http.json` file:

-- `https://your_domain/openapi.json`: Replace this with the URL where you host the `openapi_specification.json` file.
+- `https://your_domain/openapi.json`: Replace this with the URL where you host the `Plugin_Specification.json` file.

 - `https://your_domain/logo.png`: Replace this with the URL of the logo you want to use for this plugin.